 Utah Schools for the Deaf and the Blind

-Graduation Event in Ogden on Thursday May 26, 2022 at 11:00 a.m.
+Graduation Event in SLC on Thursday, May 25, 2023, at 11:00 a.m.

-REPORTERS AND CAMERAS ARE WELCOME TO ATTEND GRADUATION
+REPORTERS ARE WELCOME TO ATTEND GRADUATION

 What: It is a unique event.
 The graduation is small and very personal.

-About USDB: Utah Schools for the Deaf and the Blind (USDB) educate students who are Deaf, Blind, or Deaf-Blind so they can achieve their full academic, social, and career potential.
+About USDB: Utah Schools for the Deaf and the Blind (USDB) educate students who are Deaf, Hard of Hearing, Blind, or Deaf-Blind so they can achieve their full academic, social, and career potential.
 USDB leads the way as a national model in providing the most responsive, caring, and innovative approach possible to meet the unique educational needs of our students.
 To learn more visit www.usdb.org.

 The USDB Education Foundation: As with any school, the Utah legislature provides funding to cover the basics at USDB such as buildings, books, teachers and staff.
 Sometimes the families of these unique children need a little more help.
 Based on need, unique technology and learning opportunities can be provided thanks to the USDB Foundation.
 USDB provides overhead and administrative resources for the Foundation, allowing 100% of donations to go directly to the children.
 This gives individuals, foundations, and corporations an opportunity to donate and make a real difference in the life of a child. www.usdbfoundation.org